"

 Learning Objectives

-• Recognize the different types of wings, tails, undercarriage, and other components that can be used for airplane designs.
+• Recognize different types of wings, tails, undercarriages, and other design elements that influence aircraft performance and aerodynamics.

 Anatomy of Flight Vehicles